Atmospheric electricity: History

 Several researchers contributed to the growing body of knowledge about atmospheric electrical phenomena.
 Francis Ronalds began observing the potential gradient and air-earth currents around 1810, including making continuous automated recordings.
 He resumed his research in the 1840s as the inaugural Honorary Director of the Kew Observatory, where the first extended and comprehensive dataset of electrical and associated meteorological parameters was created.
 He also supplied his equipment to other facilities around the world with the goal of delineating atmospheric electricity on a global scale.
-Kelvin's new water dropper collector and divided-ring electrometer were introduced at Kew Observatory in the 1860s, and atmospheric electricity remained a speciality of the observatory until its closure.
+Lord Kelvin's new water dropper collector and divided-ring electrometer were introduced at Kew Observatory in the 1860s, and atmospheric electricity remained a speciality of the observatory until its closure.
 For high-altitude measurements, kites were once used, and weather balloons or aerostats are still used, to lift experimental equipment into the air.
 Early experimenters even went aloft themselves in hot-air balloons.

-Hoffert (1888) identified individual lightning downward strokes using early cameras.
-Elster and Geitel, who also worked on thermionic emission, proposed a theory to explain thunderstorms' electrical structure (1885) and, later, discovered atmospheric radioactivity (1899) from the existence of positive and negative ions in the atmosphere.
-Pockels (1897) estimated lightning current intensity by analyzing lightning flashes in basalt (c.
+H. H. Hoffert (1888) identified individual lightning downward strokes using early cameras.
+J. Elster and H. F. Geitel, who also worked on thermionic emission, proposed a theory to explain thunderstorms' electrical structure (1885) and, later, discovered atmospheric radioactivity (1899) from the existence of positive and negative ions in the atmosphere.
+Friedrich Carl Alwin Pockels (1897) estimated lightning current intensity by analyzing lightning flashes in basalt (c.
 1900) and studying the left-over magnetic fields caused by lightning.
-Discoveries about the electrification of the atmosphere via sensitive electrical instruments and ideas on how the Earth's negative charge is maintained were developed mainly in the 20th century, with CTR Wilson playing an important part.
+Discoveries about the electrification of the atmosphere via sensitive electrical instruments and ideas on how the Earth's negative charge is maintained were developed mainly in the 20th century, with C.T.R.
+Wilson playing an important part.
 Current research on atmospheric electricity focuses mainly on lightning, particularly high-energy particles and transient luminous events, and the role of non-thunderstorm electrical processes in weather and climate.